h15200/notes/javascript.md

 typeof will also identify “function” but not array despite both of them being subsets of objects

-Many developers will assume "undefined" and "undeclared" are roughly the same thing, but in JavaScript, they're quite different. undefined is a value that a declared variable can hold.
+"undefined" and "undeclared" in JavaScript are quite different. undefined is a value that a declared variable can hold.
 "Undeclared" means a variable has never been declared.
 JavaScript unfortunately conflates these two terms, not only in its error messages ("ReferenceError: a is not defined") but also in the return values of typeof, which is "undefined" for both cases.
 However, the safety guard (preventing an error) on typeof when used against an undeclared variable can be helpful in certain cases.